RasmusEdgar/dintwm/README.md

 ## TODO

 - ~~Create an optional Dintwm commodity to enable hotkeys~~
-- Make dintwm dynamical, by saving position of windows before tiling.
-WIP
+- ~~Make dintwm dynamical, by saving position of windows before tiling.~~
-- Float -> Tile -> Float behaviour
+- ~~Float -> Tile -> Float behaviour~~
 - Think about other ways to include/exclude based on other things than title
 - Add dintwm bar
+- Enable auto tiling when new windows appear.

 ## Note

 Some parts of the code (tile and fibonacci functions) are adapted from dwm, a DWM-LICENSE is therefore included.

+Ketopt.h from https://github.com/attractivechaos/klib is licensed under the MIT/X11 license.